Single-Carrier Delay Alignment Modulation for Multi-IRS Aided Communication: Conclusion

 \section{Conclusion}

-This paper studied the multi-IRS aided wideband communication with the single-carrier DAM transmission.
+This paper studied the multi-IRS aided communication with the single-carrier DAM transmission.
 It was shown that for the ideal case of asymptotically orthogonal channels with distinct delays, an ISI-free AWGN channel can be obtained with the simple path-based MRT beamforming at the BS.
 Besides, as long as the number of BS antennas is no smaller than the number of IRSs with significant multi-paths, ISI-free AWGN channel can still be obtained by applying path-based ZF beamforming tailored for DAM, without the need of sophisticated channel equalization or multi-carrier transmission.
-For the more general DAM transmission, the low-complexity path-based MRT beamforming and the optimal path-based MMSE beamforming were respectively studied, and it was shown that their performance is similar to that of the path-based ZF beamforming.
+For the more general DAM transmission, the optimal path-based MMSE beamforming and the low-complexity path-based MRT beamforming were respectively studied, and it was shown that their performance is similar to that of the path-based ZF beamforming.
 Simulation results demonstrated that DAM outperforms OFDM in terms of spectral efficiency, BER, and PAPR.

-It is worth mentioning that despite many promising advantages, DAM also faces several practical challenges.
-For example, DAM transmission requires accurate channel state information (CSI) at the transmitter to implement delay pre-compensation and path-based beamforming.
-Besides, the extensions of the results in this paper to more general channel models and multiuser systems are worthy of further investigation.
+It is worth mentioning that despite its promising advantages, DAM also faces practical challenges.
+For example, DAM transmission requires CSI at the BS to implement delay pre-compensation and path-based beamforming.
+Thus, the efficient channel estimation method tailored for DAM and the performance characterization under CSI errors are worthy of further investigation.
+For ease of practical implementation, the quasi-static phase shift design based on statistical CSI \cite{han2019large,jia2022robust}, and low-complexity path-based beamforming design deserve further studies.
+Besides, the extensions of the results in this paper to more general channel models and multi-user systems are important to investigate in the future work.

 \begin{appendices}